This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 Vegan products can also be difficult to find!

-Again, what one can practically avoid must come in mind here!
+Again, what one can practically avoid will look different for everyone.

-There is no such thing as completely avoiding animal products.
+In fact, is no such thing as completely avoiding animal products.
+It’s pretty much impossible.

 Personally, I just try to think about the things that I really don’t need for my health and if I want them, can they be vegan?